WRGII/CARERVIEW/README.md

 ## Deployment

-The application is Bolt publishing for MVP deployment with:
+The application is publishing for MVP deployment with:
 - Automatic Supabase integration
 - Environment variable management
+- Netlify deployment

-Built with ❤️ for family and professional caregiving assessment.
+Built with ❤️ for family caregiving assessment.